ilrg/ilrg.github.io/Pages/Data_Handling/Monitoring_Data_Excel.md

 _Monitoring data and checking for errors is also done in excel through fzs_monitoring_tool.xlsx.
 Ask the database administrator for the ILRG project's populated excel tool, but this guide will also go over how to create one from scratch._

 ## Purpose
-- Loads in data from the update and public schema
+- Loads in data from the update and public schema.
-- Used to spot errors and monitor which parcels need certification
+- Used to spot errors and monitor which parcels need certification.
-- General interface to monitor the status of the data and the progress of validating claims, parties and the OCC (Objection, Correction and Certification) process
+- General interface to monitor the status of the data and the progress of validating claims, parties and the OCC (Objection, Correction and Certification) process.

 ## Structure
 We will set up the following data sheets in excel: